image bio

 Another study in that same year looked at sperm motility with different lubricants.
 Commercial options were used, as were household items like baby oil, canola oil, and sesame oil.
 While one brand outperformed the other commercial lubricants, sperm still had a small drop in motility after 30 minutes.
 The study concluded sesame oil and synthetic coital lubricants impaired sperm motility and may hamper fertility.

 While this research is nice and all, these studies tested just a few of the brands that are available on the market.
-Nowadays, there are even more options—especially ones geared towards those who are trying to get pregnant.
+Nowadays, there are even more options—especially ones geared toward those who are trying to get pregnant.
 And making sense of all the information on labels and the marketing for lubricants can create even more anxiety.

 Enter the US Food and Drug Administration (FDA).
 Because the stakes for TTC couples are so high, the FDA has created a special category—the PEB category—for lubricants that are safe to use when trying to conceive.
 To be cleared by the FDA as a fertility-safe lubricant, the product must be tested extensively to make sure it’s safe for sperm, eggs, and embryos.
 Once on the market, the manufacturer is required to test each batch of product to verify that it does not harm sperm motility, survival, or integrity.